 Ms. Otto says the takeaway is that it is incredibly important that your billing records and practices, as well as your office policies and procedures, are up to date and in compliance.
 Regardless of the type of complaint, part of the board’s investigation is to review all chart documents, treatment notes and documentation regarding the patient’s care.

-Regardless of the type of board complaint, Ms. Otto observes that boards often become critical of the doctor’s documentation even when finding no valid basis for the original allegation.
+Ms. Otto observes that boards often become critical of the doctor’s documentation even when finding no valid basis for the original allegation.